williamouyang/okta.github.io/add-mfa/index.md

 ---
 layout: docs_page
-title: Adding Multi-Factor Authentication to your App with the Okta Platform
+title: Add Multi-Factor Authentication to your App with the Okta Platform
 ---

 * Will be replaced with the ToC